celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/ADBAccess1.png)

 Clicking **ON** will then open a drop down menu to select the desired session duration.
-Once selected, click **Apply changes(( to push the command to the devices, or **Cancel** if you wish to keep the current settings.
+Once selected, click **Apply Changes(( to push the command to the devices, or **Cancel** if you wish to keep the current settings.

 ![Groups](./assets/NewConsole/CancelApplyChanges.png)